-Mississippi man asks jurors to spare him from death penalty
+Mississippi man gets death sentence for multiple killings

 Circuit Judge David Strong halted proceedings and family members were led out of the courtroom.

-Dr. Matt Mendel, a clinical psychologist from Raleigh, North Carolina, testified Thursday that he interviewed Godbolt and several of his relatives on behalf of the defense.
+Dr. Matt Mendel, a clinical psychologist from Raleigh, North Carolina, had testified Thursday that he interviewed Godbolt and several of his relatives on behalf of the defense.
 When Godbolt was 17, his stepmother shot and killed his father, which “led to enormous anger and resentment, especially toward women,” Mendel said.

 Sign up for Daily Newsletters